 failure of later circlipless

 Information here comes from a variety of sources.
-Information & food for thought in real
+Information in real

 detail first appeared in a 2001 Airheads LIST posting by

 Bob Clement of BMW-Montana,

 who gave me permission at that time

 to post his correspondence with me, which I did the majority of, on that LIST.

 In the article you are reading I have added further comments from private communications from several experts in this area, and also my own input.
 What follows is information from quite a few sources.
 This article you are now reading, in original shortened form, was submitted & commented upon, & generally approved, by transmission experts.
 This article, well, the circlipless information especially, has since been updated by ME a number of times, and has not been re-submitted, but I believe it to be 100% accurate, and would be accepted by ALL the transmission experts.
 Any such that report to me that they have a problem/comment/disagreement are INVITED to submit such to me, with the understanding that I will feel free to publish their name, and comments, and will be likely to do so.

 information, tools and parts

 from Ed Korn or his successor.
 Most owners will